flashboss/cities-generator/README.md

 To generate the cities, you can choose between 3 modes:

-1 - By a command line shell digit: mvn archetype:generate -Dfilter=it.vige.cities-generator and follow the instructions.
+- By a command line shell digit: mvn archetype:generate -Dfilter=it.vige.cities-generator and follow the instructions.
 It will return a json file

-2 - Download the source and execute: ./gradlew build;cd build;java -jar build/libs/cities-generator-0.0.1-SNAPSHOT.jar
+- Download the source and execute: ./gradlew build;cd build;java -jar build/libs/cities-generator-0.0.1-SNAPSHOT.jar

-3 - Through api java follow the instructions:
+- Through api java follow the instructions:

-	1 - on maven add the following script in the pom.xml file:
+	- On maven add the following script in the pom.xml file:
 	```
 			<dependency>
 				<groupId>it.vige.cities</groupId>